75 Things No Woman Over 50 Should Own

 Dried up paint

 If you're doing some mid-life decluttering, it's time to get rid of those dried-up paint cans once and for all.
 If you're worried you won't be able to remember what paint colors are in your home, fear not: Big chains like Sherwin-Williams will keep your paint preferences on file, so you can have them mixed again without bringing in an old can from your basement.

 A great highlighter can do wonders to brighten your complexion.
 A swipe of glitter, no matter if it's on your face or body, will just make you look like you're on your way back from a rave… 20 years ago.

 A piggy bank

-If it’s your beloved childhood piggy bank or something belonging to your children, you get a pass.
-However, if it’s actually where you’re storing your extra cash and coins, it’s high time to toss it.
-After all, that’s what actual banks are for.
+If it's your beloved childhood piggy bank or something belonging to your children, you get a pass.
+However, if it's actually where you're storing your extra cash and coins, it's high time to toss it.
+After all, that's what banks are for.